cvet/fonline/CONTRIBUTING.md

-# FOnline Engine Contribution Guildlines
+# FOnline Engine Contribution Guidelines

 If you want to contribute to FOnline Engine, there are several ways how you can help out.